Stevens Stadium

 Stevens Stadium is a 7,000-seat soccer stadium on the west coast of the United States, located on the campus of Santa Clara University in Santa Clara, California.
 The stadium is the current home of the Santa Clara Broncos soccer teams and was the former home of the now-defunct football team as well as the baseball team.
 The baseball team moved to their new home at Stephen Schott Stadium in 2005.

 The former home of the San Jose Earthquakes of Major League Soccer, the stadium's capacity was increased in the winter of 2007 from a capacity of 6,800 to 10,300.
-It was named Buck Shaw Stadium up until a renovation was done in 2015.
+It was named "Buck Shaw Stadium" up until a renovation was done in 2015.

-Stadium history
+History

+Multi sport

 Buck Shaw Stadium opened its gates for the first time on September 22, 1962 when it hosted a football game between UC Davis and Santa Clara.
-Named for Lawrence T. "Buck" Shaw, a former football coach of the SCU Broncos, the playing surface still retains his name to the present day, being named Buck Shaw Field.
+Named for Lawrence T. "Buck" Shaw, a former football coach of the SCU Broncos, the playing surface still retains his name to the present day, being named "Buck Shaw Field".
 The stadium was used for football games until 1992 and baseball games until 2005.

+In summer of 1981 the stadium was the main venue for the 1981 World Games, an international multi-sport event.